U.S. case dismissal won't dim regulatory glare for base metals sector

 “It’s going to be high or higher premiums for the foreseeable future - not great news for consumers,” said commodity analyst Daniel Hynes of ANZ Bank in Sydney.

-Rusal, the world’s biggest aluminum producer, kicked off talks with Japanese buyers at a record high premium of $460 per tonne for October-December shipments of the metal, according to three sources.
+Rusal, the world’s biggest aluminium producer, kicked off talks with Japanese buyers at a record high premium of $460 per tonne for October-December shipments of the metal, according to three sources.

 Relief for consumers could still come with a new LME regulation that is designed to unclog warehouse queues but that is also stuck in a quagmire of legal action with movement unlikely before October.